gregberns/LearningFunctionalProgramming/FunctionalRefactor/VariableArrangement.md

 In this seni-complex example, we take a function that has logic and IO mixed through out.
 Notice how the calls to `GetEnvironmentVariable`s is mixed in with the logic to arrange our problem.

+It's hard to see, but there is also a hidden bug with `subscriberKey` that isn't very evident until the problem is rearranged.

 ```cs
 public static async Task Run(EventData eventHubMessage, TraceWriter log)
 {